Skip to content

 Different Scenarios for Opening an RESP

-The CESG provides 20% on the first $2,500 contributed each year, up to $500 annually.
-If contributions are started late, there is an option to receive CESG catch-up grants for previous years in which no contributions were made.
-Up to $1,000 of CESG can be received annually when catch-up contributions are made.
+When opening an RESP later in a child’s life, it’s essential to strategize contributions to maximize the benefits of the CESG.
+However, if contributions are started late, there is an option to receive CESG catch-up grants for previous years in which no contributions were made.
+In fact, up to $1,000 of CESG can be received annually when catch-up contributions are made.

-Example 1: Starting an RESP for Your Child at Age 10
+Example 1: Starting an RESP for Your Child at Age 0

 If parents start an RESP when the child is 10 years old, they have eight years to contribute to the account until the beneficiary turns 18 and is no longer eligible for CESG contributions.